-This opportunity is generally not afforded to your peers who decided to study in other countries, such as the United States.
+This opportunity is generally not afforded to your peers who decided to study in other countries.
 It allows you to make some money to fund your ongoing studies and living costs, all the while giving you connections in the local labour market.
 These professional networks could be the lead into landing a great job upon graduation.

 Bring family members to join you in Canada

 The government of Canada, not to mention the university or college you are attending, want you to be happy while you are studying in Canada.
-Consequently, you are able to have your spouse/common-law partner join you in Canada, as well as any dependent children.
-Your spouse/partner can apply for an open work permit, allowing him or her to come to Canada and work for any employer, while your children may also join you.
+Consequently, you are able to have your spouse/common-law partner along with your dependent children to join you in Canada.
+Your spouse/partner on entering Canada on an open work permit, allows her/him to work for any employer.

-Under the Post-Graduation Work Permit Program, you can obtain a work permit valid for up to three years, depending on the duration of your study program.
+Under the Post-Graduate Work Permit (PGWP) Program, you can obtain a work permit valid for up to three years, depending on the duration of your study program.